What is Fast Fashion?

 INSIDE H&M COMMERCIAL BAY

 In order to achieve the largest profit margin, fast fashion companies seek out the cheapest labor to make their products.
 This brings them to developing countries where they are able to exploit farmers and factory workers for an extremely low cost in order to keep up with their competitors.
 Although it might seem like a good deal for the consumer who’s getting a bang for their buck, the implicit costs of fast fashion are major, raising critical concerns around the fashion industry’s hazardous impact on our environment and on human lives.
+The difference between fast fashion vs. slow fashion is very distinct, and we have researched and gathered the important information about each system.

 Environmental Impact of Fast Fashion